Coast Guard, DHS.

 U.S.C.
 United States Code

 During the Tall Ships Challenge Great Lakes 2019, tall ships will be participating in maritime parades, training cruises, races, and mooring in the harbors of Buffalo, NY, Cleveland, OH, Bay City, MI, Green Bay, WI, Sturgeon Bay, WI, Kenosha, WI and Erie, PA.
-This is a tri-annual event that teaches character building and leadership through sail training.
-The Tall Ships event seeks to educate the public about both the historical aspects of sailing ships as well as their current use as training vessels for students.
 Tall ships are large, traditionally-rigged sailing vessels.
 The event will consist of festivals at each port of call, sail training cruises, tall ship parades, and races between the ports.
 More information regarding the Tall Ships Challenge 2019 and the participating vessels can be found at: https://tallshipsnetwork.com/series/tall-ships-challenge-great-lakes-2019/.

 At 12:01 a.m.
 June 28, 2019, a safety zone will be established around each tall ship participating in this event.
 The safety zone around each ship will remain in effect as the tall ships travel throughout the Great Lakes.
 The safety zones will terminate at 12:01 a.m. on September 2, 2019.

-The Coast Guard proposes to establish safety zones from 12:01 a.m. on June 28, 2019 until 12:01 a.m. on September 2, 2019.
-The safety zones would cover all navigable waters within 100 yards of a tall ship in the Great Lakes.
+As noted above, we received no comments on our NPRM published 13 May 2019.
+There are no changes in the regulatory text of this rule from the proposed rule in the NPRM.
+The Coast Guard will establish safety zones from 12:01 a.m. on June 28, 2019 until 12:01 a.m. on September 2, 2019.
+The safety zones will cover all navigable waters within 100 yards of a tall ship in the Great Lakes.
 The duration of the zone is intended to ensure the safety of vessels and these navigable waters during the 2019 Tall Ships Challenge.
 No vessel or person would be permitted to enter the safety zone without obtaining permission from the COTP or a designated representative.
 If the tall ships are operating in a confined area such as a small harbor and there is not adequate room for vessels to stay out of the safety zone because of a lack of navigable water, then vessels will be permitted to operate within the safety zone and shall travel at the minimum speed necessary to maintain a safe course.
 The navigation rules shall apply at all times within the safety zone.
-The regulatory text we are proposing appears at the end of this document.
+The regulatory text appears at the end of this document.

 IV.
 Regulatory Analyses